 An accused has a constitutional right to have an attorney at a court-martial (subject to very limited exceptions).
 Further, an accused has a right to be represented by counsel of their choice at their expense.
 In other words, if you can afford it, you can have any attorney you want representing you.

 The above list is by no means exhaustive.
-Many other constitutional rights apply as well, such as rights pertaining to warrantless searches and coerced confessions.
+Other constitutional rights apply as well, such as rights pertaining to coerced confessions.
 The important thing is to have counsel who can navigate these issues.